Water Exercise When Pregnant

 8. Greater Enjoyment than Many Land based Exercise Workouts

 Many women enjoy the feeling, comfort and support of exercising in water over land-based exercise workouts it much easier to move, exercise and relax your body than on land, especially in the last few months.

 9. Reduce Impact on Joints and Ligaments

 The buoyancy of the water cushions your body against jarring and helps to reduce the impact on your body’s joint sand ligaments.

 10. Tone Your Deep Abdominal Core

-Exercising in water can tone your deep abdominal core, including your pelvic floor muscles which are important in reducing your chance of persistent incontinence both during pregnancy and after giving birth.
+Exercising in water can tone your deep abdominal core.
+This includes your pelvic floor muscles which are important in reducing your chance of persistent incontinence both during pregnancy and after giving birth.

 When you do exercises in water, your abdominal muscles are engaged and lengthened because they’re working to keep you balanced.

 “PregActive Prenatal Yoga and PregAQUA have helped me so much in my pregnancy.
 I could have had the absolute worst day, and somehow the class just allowed me to let it all go.
 I always left feeling so relaxed.
 The PregAQUA class was bliss in my third trimester.

 I felt so energised in class, the water is really amazing!
 You work hard, but the whole time feel supported and weightless.
 Thank you so much for such great classes, can’t wait to be back for Mums and Bubs!”
 Rachel S.